-It's normal for e-cigarettes to make popping and whistling sounds when activated, but excessive gurgling and spitting normally indicates a flooded coil.
-If also find that your e-cigarette isn't producing as much vapour as it usually does, or that you're getting e-liquid in your mouth (known as spitback), these are also signs of flooding.
+It's normal for e-cigarettes and vape pens to make popping and whistling sounds when activated, but excessive gurgling and spitting normally indicates a flooded coil.
+If you also find that your e-cigarette isn't producing as much vapour as it usually does, or that you're getting vape liquid in your mouth (known as spitback), these are also signs of flooding.

 Don't panic!
 A flooded coil is easy to fix.
 Unscrew your tank from the battery and position the mouthpiece over some tissue or a sink to catch the drops of e-liquid.
 Either tap the tank a few times to clear out the excess e-liquid, or blow down the central airflow tube (with the mouthpiece positioned away from you).
 You can also use a piece of tissue or kitchen roll to mop up any extra e-liquid from the central airflow.

 Another option is to try to vaporise the liquid that's pooled in your coil by holding down the fire button for a couple of seconds without inhaling.

 To avoid flooding your coil in future, try the following:

 - Don't over-fill your tank.
 It doesn't need to be filled right to the top: make sure to leave at least a small air gap.

 - Don't over-prime your coil.
 When priming your coil, you only need to use a few drops of liquid.
 If you add too much, you'll oversaturate the coil.

 - Don't inhale too hard on your e-cigarette.
 Deep draws on your e-cigarette can pull excessive liquid into the coil.